Asabeneh/10-days-of-git-and-github/readme.md

 ### Detail list

-Let's see a detail list of the directories using multiple commands, _ls -la_.
+Let's see a detailed list of the directories using multiple commands, _ls -la_.

 ```sh
 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-code